 3. So how do you prepare yourself beforehand?

 Now I have learned my lesson!
-Every time I am out shooting, I carry a small zip lock bag that has some tampons and sanitary pads and some pain relievers, just in case it gets so bad that I am unable to walk.
+Every time I am out with my camera, I carry a small zip lock bag that has some tampons and sanitary pads and some pain relievers, just in case it gets so bad that I am unable to walk.
 I don’t want periods to stop me from working.
 I just need to be prepared for it.